hyperledger-labs/perun-doc/source/node/introduction.rst

 Provide an interface for the user to interact with the node.
 The UserAPI consists of three category of methods: Node, Session and Channel to access the respective functionalities.
-Currently, we implement two party payment channel API for ethereum blokchain using gRPC protocol.
+Currently, we implement two party payment channel API for ethereum blockchain using gRPC protocol.
 It can be used for opening a payment channel where they can send or receive payments and finalize and settle the channel on the blockchain.